New Zealand humour: Comedians

 For several years during the 1970s and 1980s, New Zealand television featured a satirical send-up of current affairs entitled A Week of It.
 This series, and particularly its two main stars, David McPhail and Jon Gadsby, became for several years a mainstay of New Zealand comedy.

 One of New Zealand film director Peter Jackson's first films was Meet the Feebles, a riotous sexual puppet romp.

-Some more recent New Zealand comedians worthy of mention are:
+Pasifika artists known for the comedy work include the Naked Samoans, their first stage production in 1998 was Naked Samoans Talk about Their Knives.
+They were involved the film Sione's Wedding, and the TV cartoon series bro'Town.
+Sione's Wedding was the most commercially-successful New Zealand comedy until the release of Taika Waititi's Boy (2010).
+Tofiga Fepulea'i and Eteuati Ete made up the duo the Laughing Samoans who first performed in 2003 and have a three-part TV show called Laughing Samoans at Large (2010).